adamnew123456/snapshot/README.md

 - An address is stored in ASCII hex form, taking up a total of 64 bytes.
-  Although snapshot can deal with addresses in upper and lower case, all addresses are internall stored as upper-case.
+  Although snapshot can deal with addresses in upper and lower case, all addresses are internally stored as upper-case.

 - In any case where non-hash strings are allowed (only file paths and tag names currently), those strings are stored zero-padded and encoded as UTF-8.

-- Integers are stored in binary, most significant byte first.
+- All integers are encoded in signed big-endian form.

 ### Data Blocks

 Data blocks are the simplest kind of block, which contain 64 KB of arbitrary data.
 When you make a commit, the contents of the files in your working directory are stored into these blocks.

-If an entire block isn't used, then it's padded out to 64 KB for zeroes.
+If an entire block isn't used, then it's padded out to 64 KB with zeroes.
 The snapshot file keeps track of the size elsewhere, so if the file is less than 64 KB only the relevant part is extracted.